-Second Step.-Open the sac.
+Second Step.-Open the Sac.
 Detach the omentum.
 Nearly always on first opening the sac only omentum can be seen.
-It completely envelops the bowel.
-The fingers are gently insinuated between the omentum and the sac, and the adhesions progressively broked down.
+It completely envelopes the bowel.
+The fingers are gently insinuated between the omentum and the sac, and the adhesions progressively broken down.
 Wherever a lobule of omentum is found encysted in a diverticulum of the sac, it must be dissected out in the same manner.
-Finally the entire omentum will be freed, may be lifted up, and the gut exposed.
-In other cases divide the omentum as indicated in Fig. 489.
+Finally the entire omentum will be freed, may be lifted up and the gut exposed (Fig. 364).